Why Ungoverned AI Became Harder to Insure — and What Comes Next

 And reacting is what creates uninsurable risk.

-7. Why This Layer Will Become Mandatory
+7. Why This Discpline Will Become Mandatory

 • Regulators will require explainable, auditable authority.